ksurajsingh/ksurajsingh.github.io/dsa/dsa/codingNinja/doneMilestone2/chunin.md

 ### Pallindrome

 1. reverse the entire string and match it with the original.
 You can use a compare to operator - if the returned value is 0 , its same.
+Here you reverse the first half of the string so its time complexity is n/4.
 2. Check the last characters corresponding to the first characters , <br> *if they match* <br> &nbsp;&nbsp;&nbsp;&nbsp; - decrement last character and increment first character while first character's index is less than last character's index <br> *else* <br>&nbsp;&nbsp;&nbsp;&nbsp; the string is not a pallindrome , <br> once the loop has executed - check the first and last indices , <br> if they are equal to or first is less than last index then they match !

 ##### revise : strings are immutable but can be concatenated